Multi-Objective Agentic Rewrites for Unstructured Data Processing: Introduction

 Query optimization in settings like the one above is challenging.
 Unlike traditional data processing, where the optimizer only minimizes cost, the query plan must also be {\em accurate}.
 If the accuracy is too low (e.g., below 95\% precision as per guidelines from public defenders), the plan's output is not useful.
 The optimizer should surface high-accuracy plans that span a range of costs, so users can select the one best aligned with their budget.

-\topic{Limitations of Existing Systems} Query optimizers in data systems typically rely on the principle of {\em optimal substructure}: an optimal plan can be constructed from optimal solutions to its subplans.\footnote{Even when physical properties like sort order make subplan costs context-dependent, we can restore optimal substructure, by treating each (expression, property) pair as a distinct subproblem.} For example, the Cascades framework~\cite{Graefe1995TheCF} organizes subexpressions into equivalence groups, and the optimal plan for a subexpression is reused wherever it appears.
+\topic{Limitations of Existing Systems} \rone{Query optimizers in data systems search over rewrites (i.e., transformations that restructure queries) to find efficient plans.
+Search typically relies on the principle of {\em optimal substructure}:} an optimal plan can be constructed from optimal solutions to its subplans.\footnote{Even when physical properties like sort order make subplan costs context-dependent, we can restore optimal substructure, by treating each (expression, property) pair as a distinct subproblem.} For example, the Cascades framework~\cite{Graefe1995TheCF} organizes subexpressions into equivalence groups, and the optimal plan for a subexpression is reused wherever it appears.
 However, in LLM-powered data processing, even when optimizing only for accuracy, the same subplan can produce outputs of varying benefit, {\em depending on the subplans that precede or follow it.} For instance, in \Cref{ex:enhancement}, suppose we decompose the pipeline into a \ttt{map} per factor type, followed by a \ttt{reduce} that unifies the evidence.
 A \ttt{map} that extracts smaller or fewer text spans may achieve higher accuracy in isolation, but a \ttt{map} that includes more surrounding context may yield better overall accuracy if the downstream \ttt{reduce} can leverage that context to deduplicate extractions or filter out false positives.
 Which \ttt{map} implementation is optimal depends on which \ttt{reduce} implementation that follows---so we cannot optimize them independently. {\bf \em More generally, since individual subplan choices interact in unpredictable ways, composing locally optimal subplans can yield globally suboptimal plans.}